How to know if you qualify for a D-SNP

 That means that in those states, you must be at the FPL to qualify for Medicaid.*

 You can also be partially eligible for Medicaid.
 This means that you qualify for a Medicare Savings Program (MSP).
-MSPs are managed by a state’s Medicaid program.
+A state's Medicaid program manages its MSPs.
 They cover certain costs, like part B premiums.
 But they don’t provide full Medicaid benefits.
 Still, if you have partial dual eligibility, you may also qualify for a D-SNP, says Katz.
 You just may have to pay some out-of-pocket costs.

 One of the easiest ways to find out if you qualify for Medicaid or a D-SNP?
 Talk to a licensed agent.
 A licensed Aetna® agent can confirm your eligibility and answer all your D-SNP questions for free.